-PICO 6: In people with a DFU, are surgical offloading techniques compared to non-surgical offloading interventions effective to heal the DFU (O)?
+PICO 6: In people with a DFU, are surgical offloading techniques compared with non-surgical offloading interventions effective to heal the DFU?

-Recommendation 5: In a person with diabetes and a neuropathic plantar metatarsal head ulcer, consider using Achilles tendon lengthening, metatarsal head resection(s), or joint arthroplasty to promote healing of the ulcer, if non-surgical offloading treatment fails (Weak; Low).
+In a person with diabetes and a neuropathic plantar metatarsal head ulcer, consider using Achilles tendon lengthening, metatarsal head resection(s), or joint arthroplasty to promote healing of the ulcer, if non-surgical offloading treatment fails (Weak; Low).

-Rationale: Surgical offloading techniques have been traditionally used for plantar ulcers that are considered hard-to-heal with non-surgical offloading interventions (58).
+Surgical offloading techniques have been traditionally used for plantar ulcers that are considered hard-to-heal with non-surgical offloading interventions.
 These techniques change the structure of the foot and therefore provide a more permanent offloading solution for areas of elevated mechanical stress, even when the patient is not adherent to wearing an offloading device.
-However, surgical offloading potentially comes with increased risk of complications (58).
-Surgical offloading is defined as a surgical procedure undertaken with the intention of relieving mechanical stress from a specific region of the foot, and typically include Achilles tendon lengthening, metatarsal head resection, osteotomy, arthroplasty, ostectomy, exostectomy, external fixation, flexor tendon transfer or tenotomy, and tissue fillers such as silicone or fat.
+However, surgical offloading potentially comes with increased risk of complications.
+Surgical offloading is defined as a surgical procedure undertaken with the intention of relieving mechanical stress from a specific region of the foot and typically include Achilles tendon lengthening (ATL), metatarsal head (MTH) resection, osteotomy, arthroplasty, osteotomy, exostectomy, external fixation, flexor tendon transfer or tenotomy, and tissue fillers such as silicone or fat.

-Our updated systematic review (31) identified one high-quality meta-analysis on this topic (84).
-This meta-analysis included two 2 RCTs, one high-quality (85) and one low-quality (86), and investigated Achilles tendon lengthening and gastrocnemius recession compared with TCC controls (84).
-It found no differences in proportion of ulcers healed or time-to-healing (84).
-The high-quality RCT did find small effects, but these were not statistically significant, on ulcers healed (100% v 88%, p=0.12) and time-to-healing (40.8 days v 57.5 days, p=0.14) favouring Achilles tendon lengthening with TCC compared with TCC alone in patients with reduced ankle dorsiflexion (85).
-Four retrospective non-controlled studies showed 80-95% healing in 3 months with Achilles tendon lengthening (87-90).
+Our updated systematic review31 identified one high-quality meta-analysis on this topic.84 This meta-analysis included two RCTs, one of high quality85 and one of low quality,86 and investigated ATL and gastrocnemius recession in addition to TCC compared with TCC alone.84 It found no differences in proportion of ulcers healed or time-to-healing.84 The high-quality RCT did find small effects, but these were not statistically significant, on ulcers healed (100% vs 88%, P = 0.12) and time-to-healing (40.8 vs 57.5 days, P = 0.14) favouring ATL + TCC over TCC alone in patients with reduced ankle dorsiflexion.85 Four retrospective noncontrolled studies showed 80% to 95% healing in 3 months with ATL.87-90

-One high-quality RCT found that metatarsal head resection(s) in combination with therapeutic footwear compared with therapeutic footwear alone healed more ulcers (95% v 79%, p<0.05) with shorter time-to-healing (47 v 130 days, p<0.05) (91).
-Three low-quality retrospective controlled cohort studies also found metatarsal head resection(s) had shorter time-to-healing (by 21-350 days, p<0.05) than non-surgical offloading interventions (removable walker, healing sandals and therapeutic footwear) (92-94).
-Additionally, six non-controlled studies showed positive effects of single or pan metatarsal head resection in time-to-healing of plantar neuropathic metatarsal head ulcers, in patients in whom non-surgical treatment had failed (95-100).
+One high-quality RCT found that MTH resection(s) in combination with therapeutic footwear compared with therapeutic footwear alone healed more ulcers (95% vs 79%, P < 0.05) with shorter time-to-healing (47 vs 130 d, P < 0.05).
+Three low-quality retrospective controlled cohort studies also showed shorter time-to-healing (by 21-350 d, P < 0.05) with MTH resection than non-surgical offloading intervention (removable walker, healing sandals, and therapeutic footwear).
+Additionally, six noncontrolled studies showed positive effects of single or pan MTH resection in time-to-healing of plantar neuropathic metatarsal head ulcers, in patients in whom non-surgical treatment had failed.

-Two small lower-quality retrospective controlled cohort studies investigated metatarsal-phalangeal joint arthroplasty in addition to TCC and found shorter time-to-healing (by 24-43 days, p<0.05) compared with non-removable offloading devices (TCC or non-removable walker) (101, 102).
-Four non-controlled studies showed between 91% and 100% healing of plantar, lateral, or dorsal toe ulcers using interphalangeal or metatarsal-phalangeal joint arthroplasty (103-106).
+Two small lower-quality retrospective controlled cohort studies investigated metatarsal-phalangeal joint arthroplasty in addition to TCC and found shorter time-to-healing (by 24-43 d, P < 0.05) compared with nonremovable offloading devices (TCC or nonremovable walker).
+Four noncontrolled studies showed between 91% and 100% healing of plantar, lateral, or dorsal toe ulcers using interphalangeal or metatarsal-phalangeal joint arthroplasty. $^{103-106}$